ALERT: Some refunds will be delayed this year

 No one can speed up your refund.
 Be cautious of predatory lenders and stick with people you trust.

 Even if you think the IRS may delay your refund, we encourage you to file early.
 Filing early can help prevent identity thieves from filing a fraudulent return in your name.

-The City offers FREE tax help in the city starting Monday, January 25, 2021.
-Click here for a full list of locations where free tax help is available.
+The City offers FREE tax PREP in the city starting Saturday, January 29, 2022.
+Click here for a full list of locations for FREE TAX HELP is available.

 Who Has to Renew an ITIN (Individual Taxpayer Identification Number)?